 A) There are agencies within our community that serve women and mothers; referrals to outside agencies are available.
-Father to Father will accept qualified female applicants.
+The Father to Father Project will accept qualified female applicants.

-A) The Agency only serves fathers (and mothers) who are at least 18 years old that fit the criteria for the program.
+A) The Project only serves fathers (and mothers) 18-35 that fit the criteria for the program.

 Q) When do the

 A) Father to Father has weekly group sessions on Thursday evenings beginning at 6:30 pm.
 Meetings are held at the Project office, 5675 Woodbine Avenue, North Charleston, SC.
 Please call the office for directions.

 A) Our sessions are open to all enrolled program participants.
 Visitors must be approved by the Project/Site Director before attending group sessions.

 Q) What is

 Education Assistance?
 Will you pay for my education?

 A) ) The Father to Father Project does pay for education in specific instances.
 Further, it assists participants with finding opportunities and resources to secure desired education or technical training that will allow them to get a job or to get a better-paying job.
 This includes GED classes, computer training, etc.